pburkholder/eponymous-principles/presentation.md

 * Moore's Law
   * Compute power doubles every two years

-^There is weight that is not merely rhetorical "argument from authority" but should have the backing of experience and empirical evidence.
+^Not merely rhetorical "argument from authority" but should have the backing of experience and empirical evidence.

 ---